a91quaini/intrinsicFRP/README.md

 Author: Alberto Quaini

-The `intrinsicFRP` library implements **functions designed for comprehensive evaluation and testing of asset pricing models**, focusing on the estimation and assessment of factor risk premia, selection of "useful" risk factors (those displaying non-zero population correlation with test asset returns), examination of model misspecification, and validation of model identification.
+The `intrinsicFRP` library implements **functions designed for comprehensive evaluation and testing of asset pricing models**, focusing on the estimation and assessment of factor risk premia, selection of "useful" risk factors (those displaying non-zero population correlation with test asset returns), heteroskedasticity and autocorrelation robust covariance matrix estimation, examination of model misspecification, and validation of model identification.

 For **estimating and testing factor risk premia**, our toolkit incorporates the classic two-pass approach outlined by [@fama1973risk], the misspecification-robust methodology proposed by [@kan2013pricing], and the tradable and "Oracle" tradable approaches introduced by [@quaini2023tradable].